Anitta (singer): 2015–2016: Bang and collaborations

 Her third studio album Bang was released in October 2015.
 It was selected by Billboard Brasil as one of the most anticipated albums of the year.
 Album's cover art was shot by Giovanni Bianco.
 Bang debuted at number three on the Brazilian albums chart with 40,000 copies sold in the first week.
 The album sold 300,000 copies as of May 2016, surpassing sales of her debut album, which has sold 170,000 copies.
 It was also certified Platinum by the Associação Brasileira de Produtores de Discos (ABPD).
 The first single of the album, "Deixa Ele Sofrer", which was released on 16 July 2015, and reached the top of the iTunes Brazil chart.
 The song also made Anitta the first Brazilian singer to occupy the top of Spotify Brazil.

 The album lead single, "Bang", was her first international success, staying at number one on iTunes and Spotify for several days, and its music video becoming an international viral video and receiving over 320 million views on YouTube.
 Other singles released from the album were "Essa Mina É Louca" and "Cravo e Canela".
 In October 2015, the artist won the EMA Worldwide Act Latin America, being the first Brazilian artist to win the award.
 A collaboration with Jota Quest and Nile Rodgers, entitled "Blecaute", was released in November 2015.

-In 2016, Anitta made her debut as a TV hostess, hosting the third season of cable television channel Multishow show Música Boa Ao Vivo(Good Music:Live).
+In 2016, Anitta made her debut as a TV hostess, hosting the third season of cable television channel Multishow show Música Boa Ao Vivo (Good Music:Live).
 The singer was also featured on a remix of the song "Ginza", by singer J Balvin.
 In August 2016, she released a single titled "Sim ou Não" featuring Colombian singer Maluma, and performed at the 2016 Summer Olympics opening ceremony along with Brazilian singers and composers Caetano Veloso and Gilberto Gil.
 The next month, she signed her first international contract with talent agency William Morris Endeavor.
 In November 2016, she won the Best Brazilian Act category at the 2016 MTV Europe Music Awards.

 Also in 2016, "Bang" was added to the annual video game series Just Dance 2017.
-On 25 October 2016, Ubisoft Brazil shot a flash mob in Avenida Paulista (São Paulo), where many people danced to the routine of the game in order to promote the new instalment of the series.
+On 25 October 2016, Ubisoft Brazil shot a flash mob in Avenida Paulista (São Paulo), where many people danced to the routine of the game to promote the new instalment of the series.
 Ubisoft also promoted an exclusive pocket show with the singer for the release of the game.
 There, the singer sang and danced her track in game as demonstration.
 Meanwhile, she gave a lot of interviews, talking about her song was added the game soundtrack. and the song was selected for the digital qualifications of 2016 Just Dance World Championship.